Jawoyn Fire Project

 Project Information:

-The Jawoyn Fire Project is a Savanna Fire Management project located in the Northern Territory, primarily covering the Jawoyn traditional lands which include the Nitmiluk National Park and parts of the West Arnhem Land Plateau.
-The project area spans approximately 148,501 hectares and is situated roughly 30 kilometers northeast of the major regional town of Katherine.
-Registered in February 2014, the project is managed by the Jawoyn Association Aboriginal Corporation, an organization with a long history of caring for country in the region.
+The Jawoyn Fire Project (EOP100639) is a Savanna Fire Management project located in the Northern Territory, situated approximately 30km northeast of the major regional town of Katherine.
+The project area spans 148,501 hectares, covering parts of the Nitmiluk National Park and the West Arnhem Land plateau.
+Registered in February 2014, the project is managed by the Jawoyn Association Aboriginal Corporation, an organization representing the Traditional Owners of the region.

 Recommended Reading